Techtonica/curriculum/security/security.md

 90-180 minutes

 ### Prerequisites
+The Pinterest clone project, without authentication or session management on it.

 ### Motivation
 Teach students secure development basics, common pitfalls, and how to avoid them.

 ### Objective
 **Students will be able to**:
-- Identify tasks that are better left to libraries
-- Pull a relevant JS library up to handle common scenarios such as input validation
+- Pull a relevant JS library up to handle common scenarios
+- Validate user input
+- Authenticate users on a site
 - XSS someone else's web page

 ### Specific Things To Teach